nika-akin/EC-Web-Scrapping-and-Text-Mining/README.md

-# Public Opinion on AI Technologies
+# Public Opinion on AI Technologies- Consultations on Inception Impact Assessment

 - The pdf-documents are in the data folder
 - Descriptives and Data exploration: explore.ipynb